publiclab/Leaflet.DistortableImage/.github/ISSUE_TEMPLATE/--feature-request.md

 ---
-name: "\U0001F9E8Feature request"
+name: "\U0001F9E8 Feature request"
 about: Suggest an idea for this project
 title: ''
-labels: discussion
+labels: feature
 assignees: ''

 ---